-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION Directive 2014/26/EU.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION 49.
+(24) For the purpose of those licensing mechanisms, a rigorous and well-functioning collective management system is important.
+That system includes in particular rules of good governance, transparency and reporting, as well as the regular, diligent and accurate distribution and payment of amounts due to individual rightholders, as provided for by Directive 2014/26/EU.
 Additional appropriate safeguards should be available for all rightholders, who should be given the opportunity to exclude the application of such mechanisms to their works or other subject-matter.
-Conditions attached to those mechanisms should not affect their practical relevance for cultural heritage institutions. amounts due to individual rightholders, as provided for by Directive 2014/26/EU.
+Conditions attached to those mechanisms should not affect their practical relevance for cultural heritage institutions.
+(24) For the purpose of those licensing mechanisms, a rigorous and well-functioning collective management system is important and should be encouraged by the Member States.
+That system includes in particular rules of good governance, transparency and reporting, as well as the regular, diligent and accurate distribution and payment of amounts due to individual rightholders, as provided for by Directive 2014/26/EU.
 Additional appropriate safeguards should be available for all rightholders, who should be given the opportunity to exclude the application of such licensing mechanisms or of such exceptions to their works or other subject-matter.
-Conditions attached to those mechanisms should not affect their practical relevance for cultural heritage institutions.
-Directive 2014/26/EU.
-Additional appropriate safeguards should be available for all rightholders, who should be given the opportunity to exclude the application of such mechanisms in relation to all their works or other subjectmatter or to all licences, or in relation to particular works or other subjectmatter or to particular licences, at any time before or under the duration of the licence.
-Conditions attached to those mechanisms should not affect their practical relevance for cultural heritage institutions.
-It is important that when a rightholder excludes the application of such mechanisms to one or more of their works or other subjectmatter, the informed collective management organisation does not continue to issue licences rightholders, as provided for by Directive 2014/26/EU.
-(24a) Additional appropriate safeguards should be available for all rightholders, who should be given the opportunity to exclude the application of thesuch licensing mechanisms and the exception or limitation introduced by this Directive for the use of out-of-commerce works in relation to all their works or other subject-matter or in relation to all licences or all uses under the exception or limitation, or in relation to particular works or other subject-matter or in relation to particular licences or uses under the exception or limitation, at any time before or under the duration of the licence or the uses under the exception or limitation.
-Conditions attached to those licensing mechanisms should not affect their practical
+Conditions attached to those mechanisms should not affect (24) For the purpose of those licensing mechanisms, a rigorous and well-functioning collective management system is important.
+That system includes in particular rules of good governance, transparency and reporting, as well as the regular, diligent and accurate distribution and payment of amounts due to individual rightholders, as provided for by Directive 2014/26/EU.
+Additional appropriate safeguards should be available for all rightholders, who should be given the opportunity to exclude the application of such mechanisms in relation to all their works or other subjectmatter or to all licences, or in relation to particular works or other subject-matter or to particular licences, at any time before or under the duration of the licence.
+Conditions attached to those (24) For the purpose of those licensing mechanisms, a rigorous and well-functioning collective management system is important.
+That system includes in particular rules of good governance, transparency and reporting, as well as the regular, diligent and accurate distribution and payment of amounts due to individual rightholders, as provided for by Directive 2014/26/EU.
+(24a) Additional appropriate safeguards should be available for all rightholders, who should be given the opportunity to exclude the application of thesuch licensing mechanisms and the exception or limitation introduced by this Directive for the use of out-of-commerce works in relation to all licences or all uses under the